MacLemon/CongressChecklist/README.md

 	- + extra WiFi antenna (USB) and/or extra Ethernet cord

-### Other gear
+### Other geari
+- Pocket knife (As required by german law: Blade must not exceed 12cm, must not be able to be opened with one hand.)
     - Swiss knife
     - Victorinox cybertool
     - Leatherman
 - Screw drivers, pit set
 - soldering iron
 - any other tools you may need (even if unlikely)